weite76/The-Geometric-Principles-of-Artificial-Intelligence/README.md

 Minimal, experimental idea.
 Looking for feedback.

+## Looking for feedback

+- Is this already known under another name?
+- Is “parallel structure” a variant of existing alignment methods?
+- Any related work is appreciated.

 ## Background (original idea)

-# The Geometric Principles of Artificial Intelligence
+The Geometric Principles of Artificial Intelligence

 **What if knowledge has geometry?**
 A theory proposing that human knowledge and cognition are fundamentally **geometric**: built on **parallel patterns**, **similarity-based gravitation**, and **four types of nouns** (A/B/C/D).
 This geometric structure may be essential for true understanding in AI.